UCLALibrary/research-tips/_tutorials/2010-01-09-research-abstracts.markdown

 authors:
     - Mary Tran
 contributors:
-    - Taylor
+    - taylor-harper
-    - Caitlin
+    - caitlin-meyer
-    - Shannon
+    - shannon-roux
     - doug-worsham
 description: A research abstract is a snapshot of your research project that concisely presents your research and its significance.
 thumbnail: /assets/tutorials/thumbnails/ResearchAbstractsThumbnail.jpg